A topological classification of convex bodies: Proof of Lemma

 Clearly, we may replace the part of $\bd K$ in $\B_\varepsilon(p)$ with a surface of rotation $S'$, with the line containing $[o,p]$ as its axis of symmetry, in such a way that: \begin{itemize} \item $p \in S' \subset K$ and $(\bd K \setminus \B_\varepsilon(p)) \cup S'$ is the boundary of a convex body $K'$, \item the modified body $K'$ has a $C^1$-class boundary, \item a neighborhood of $p$ in $S'$ belongs to a sphere of radius $r$, \item there is no equilibrium point on $S'$ but $p$, with respect to any point of $U$ on the line containing $[o,p]$. \end{itemize}

-Note that the center of $K'$ lies on the line containing $[o,p]$, and thus all the integral curves emanating from $p$ in $\B_\varepsilon(p)$ are the meridians of $S'$.
+Since $p$ has a spherical neighborhood in $\bd K$, the center of $K'$ lies on the line containing $[o,p]$, and thus all the integral curves emanating from $p$ in $\B_\varepsilon(p)$ are the meridians of $S'$.
 Let these curves be denoted by $\Gamma'_1, \ldots, \Gamma'_k = \Gamma'_0$ in cyclic order, with $t'_i$ denoting the unit tangent vector of $\Gamma'_i$ at $p$.
 Thus, since the integral curves of $K$ with respect to $u \in U$, connecting $p$ and the saddle points of $K$ are deformed continuously when modifying $u$, the assertion readily follows for sufficiently small $U$.
-To obtain a convex body with a $C^\infty$-class boundary, we may finally apply Subroutine S.
+To obtain a convex body with a $C^\infty$-class boundary, we may finally apply Lemma~\ref{lem:smoothing_subroutine}.

-If $r > R$, we may use a truncation by a sphere of radius $r$, like in the previous part of Step $T_1$. \end{proof}
+If $r > R$, we may use a truncation by a sphere of radius $r$, like in the previous part of the subsection. \end{proof}

-\begin{rem} Observe that the two critical points of the convex body $K$ with Morse-Smale complex $P_2$ are the `poles' of the parametrization (cf. \cite{Varkonyi}), and thus, may not have $C^\infty$-class neighborhoods.
-Nevertheless, the curves $P \cap \bd K$, where $P$ is any closed half plane containing a critical point of $K$ and its center in its relative boundary, are $C^\infty$-class curves with nonzero second derivatives at the critical points.
-Thus, a straightforward modification of our arguments can be applied in this case. \end{rem}